| |

 Cinnamon Spice Blend

 Cinnamon was our chosen featured winter flavor.
-We created 2 types of cinnamon and paired both of our innovative snack seasoning blends with popcorn, but this seasoning blend would be lovely in other applications such as in drinks, or modified to be a Mole Sauce.
+We created 2 types of cinnamon and paired both of our innovative custom seasoning blends with popcorn, but this seasoning blend would be lovely in other applications such as in drinks, or modified to be a Mole Sauce.

 cinnamon spice

-History of Cinnamon & Uses
+History of Cinnamon

 Cinnamon was a highly prized and cherished spice throughout the Middle Ages.
 It was used in lover’s potions, perfumes for wealthy Romans, and to flavor wines.
 By the 1700s crops such as coffee, sugar, tea, and chocolate became the focus of cinnamon traders, the earliest spice distributors, throughout Europe, replacing traditional spices and crops.